zomy22/zomy22.github.io/hackthebox/craft.md

 ### Enumerating the web page - https://craft.htb
 ![homepage](https://github.com/zomy22/zomy22.github.io/blob/master/hackthebox/craft_images/1_test.py.png)

-The “API” link points to api.craft.htb and the “Sign in” button to “gogs.craft.htb” therefore we add these as entries to our hosts file in other to be able to resolve and reach them.
+The "API" link points to api.craft.htb and the "Sign in" button to "gogs.craft.htb" therefore we add these as entries to our hosts file in other to be able to resolve and reach them.

 ### Enumeration - https://api.craft.htb
 Small API with basic GET, POST, PUT, DELETE actions, might be an interesting point of entry.